Gold Coast Rollers (NBL1 North): Club history

 In 1959, the Gold Coast Amateur Basketball Association was established.

 The Queensland State Basketball League (QSBL) began in 1986, and in 1987, the Cougars men won their first championship.
 They went on to win their second title a year later, defeating the Townsville Suns in back-to-back grand finals.
 Following a Gold Coast Cougars team entering the National Basketball League in 1990, the club changed their name to Gold Coast Warriors.
 In 1994, the QSBL joined the Continental Basketball Association (CBA) and became the association's North Conference; Gold Coast was one of 12 teams in the conference's inaugural season.
 In 1998, the Warriors hosted the CBA National Grand Finals, marking the first time the National Finals were held in Queensland.

 In 2002, the club went through name changes, with the men's team being renamed the Goannas and the women's team being renamed the Gliders.
 In 2007, the Goannas reached the QABL Grand Final series, where they were defeated 2–0 by the Cairns Marlins.

 In 2011, both teams were rebranded as Gold Coast Rollers.

 In 2019, both teams made grand final appearances, with both finishing as runners-up.

 For the 2020 season, the Rollers joined the newly-established NBL1 North, which replaced the QBL.
 In 2022, the Rollers men won the NBL1 North championship.
+In 2023, the men again reached the grand final series.